Mos6502DIP/telepy/README.md

 ### Hidden_input

-This function will give a client a prompt then it will hide the input when the user enters it in the client, then return the string they enter. `hidden_input = client.hidden_input("Prompt :>")`
+This function will give a client a prompt then it will hide the input when the user enters it in the client, then return the string they enter. `hidden_input = client.hidden_input('Prompt :>')`

 ### Password

-This function will give a client a prompt then it will hide the input when the user enters it in the client, then return a hashed string of what they entered. `password = client.password("Enter Password input:>")`
+This function will give a client a prompt then it will hide the input when the user enters it in the client, then return a hashed string of what they entered. `password = client.password('Enter Password input:>')`

 ### Client_version